USS Wood County: Cuban Missile Crisis, 1962

-Atlantic Fleet, 1963-1964
+Atlantic Fleet, 1963–1964

 The warship began the new year 1963 in the familiar tropical climes of the Caribbean but soon sailed for the Mediterranean.
 During this deployment, she served as part of the 6th Fleet's amphibious strike force and visited Italian, French, and Spanish ports during the course of her tour.
 She participated in "Operation Southtrap," a NATO exercise in which she embarked and landed 1,000 Turkish troops with their vehicles.
-Other landing exercises were held with NATO forces in Turkey, Sardinia, Majorca, and Greece.
+Other landing exercises were held with NATO forces in Turkey, Sardinia, Mallorca, and Greece.
 She returned home to Little Creek on 19 October 1963.

-Following upkeep and type training evolutions, Wood County shifted to Davisville, Rhode Island to load Mobile Construction Battalion (CB or SeaBee) 4.
-She transported the Seabees to Guantanamo Bay, Cuba and carried Mobile CB Battalion 1 from Guantanamo back to Davisville on the return voyage.
+Following upkeep and type training evolutions, Wood County shifted to Davisville, Rhode Island, to load Mobile Construction Battalion (CB or SeaBee) 4.
+She transported the Seabees to Guantánamo Bay, Cuba, and carried Mobile CB Battalion 1 from Guantánamo back to Davisville on the return voyage.
 The following month, the tank landing ship took part in routine Caribbean exercises and, upon completion, took part in a pair of successive Atlantic Fleet amphibious exercises.
 That summer, in August, Wood County participated in a special balloon-launch in a joint Navy-Air Force project before undergoing overhaul and upkeep at Charleston and Jacksonville, respectively.